splunk/public-o11y-docs/admin/notif-services/jira.rst

 To create a Jira integration in Observability Cloud, follow these steps:

 #.
 Log in to Splunk Observability Cloud.
 #.
+Open the :new-page:`Jira guided setup <https://login.signalfx.com/#/integrations/jira>`.
+Optionally, you can navigate to the guided setup on your own:

+    #.
 In the left navigation menu, select :menuselection:`Data Management`.

     #.
 Select :guilabel:`Add Integration`.

     #.
 In the integration filter menu, select :menuselection:`All`.

     #.
 In the :guilabel:`Search` field, search for :guilabel:`Jira`, and select it.

     #.
 Select :guilabel:`New Integration` to display the configuration options.

 #.
 By default, the name of the integration is :strong:`JIRA`.
 Give your integration a unique and descriptive name.
 For
    information about the downstream use of this name, see :new-page-ref:`About naming your integrations <naming-note>`.
 #.
 In the :strong:`JIRA Base URL` field, enter the Jira server base URL.
 For example, enter a value that looks something